rdbuf/HighloadCup2018/README.md

 ### Roadmap
 - [x] Indices
+	- [ ] For each id, keep track of the users with non-zero interests intersection: there won't be many
 - [ ] JSON parsing
 - [ ] Request parsing
 - [ ] JSON printing